mikecarr/mqtt-sample/README.md

 # MQTT Client Sample
 Playing with MQTT which I plan to use in my home automation/IOT project.

+## MQTT
+MQTT is a machine-to-machine (M2M)/"Internet of Things" connectivity protocol.
+It was designed as an extremely lightweight publish/subscribe messaging transport.
+It is useful for connections with remote locations where a small code footprint is required and/or network bandwidth is at a premium

+* Simple
+  * TCP Based
+  * Asynchronous
+  * Payload agnostic
+  * Pub/Sub

 ## MQTT Server
 * Running RabbitMQ with MQTT Plugin
   * Docker Rabbit MQ with MQTT Plugin enabled